Allen-Synthesis/EuroPi/software/contrib/bouncing_pixels.md

 * Implement visual feedback on the locked knob inputs.
 This would especially benefit the knob, as there's no way of getting feedback as to whether a value has changed without also causing an impulse.
+* Rewrite the gates to rely on the `Timer` class to increase accuracy.